-In 1832, Carl Friedrich Gauss developed the first method for measuring the horizontal intensity of the geomagnetic field (Gauss, 1832), which is nowadays known as the Gauss's absolute method (e.g., Van Baak, 2003).
-Contemporary physicists are still familiar with this method because, simultaneously with introducing it, Gauss also established his physical unit to express the intensity of the magnetic field by means of a system of three basic units: millimetre, milligram and second (Garland, 1979).
+In 1832, Gauss developed the first method for measuring the horizontal intensity of the geomagnetic field (Gauss, 1832), which is nowadays known as Gauss's absolute method (e.g. Van Baak, 2003).
+Contemporary physicists are still familiar with this method because, concurrently to its introduction, Gauss also established his physical unit to express the intensity of the magnetic field by means of a system of three basic units: millimetre, milligram and second (Garland, 1979).

 Subsequently, in 1837, Gauss presented another method that he developed for monitoring changes in the horizontal intensity of the geomagnetic field (Gauss, 1838; Garland, 1979).
-The new method was important for the study of geomagnetic activity as the horizontal intensity has proved to be the key quantity for observing magnetic storms.
-For instance, the modern, widely used disturbance storm time (Dst) index is determined from observations of the horizontal intensity (e.g., Mayaud, 1980).
+The new method was important for the study of geomagnetic activity, as the horizontal intensity has proved to be the key quantity for observing magnetic storms.
+For instance, the modern, widely used disturbance storm time (Dst) index is determined from observations of the horizontal intensity (e.g. Mayaud, 1980).
 The instrument used in this new method was called a bifilar magnetometer, or simply a bifilar.
 Unlike Gauss's absolute method, the bifilar is a little-known device today.
-Therefore, here we shortly introduce the principle of operation of this device.
+Therefore, we shortly introduce the principle of operation of this device here.

 The basic part of the bifilar is a magnetised rod (or "needle") hanging on a pair of long fibres which run close together and keep the needle in a horizontal plane (Fig. 1).
-By rotating the swivel mount from which the fibres hang, it is possible to achieve that the torsion of the pair of fibres brings the needle into a position perpendicular to the magnetic meridian.
-Let us imagine that the initial position of the needle and fibres was such that the needle pointed with its north end to the magnetic south (i.e. towards the magnetic pole in the Northern Hemisphere) and its south end pointed to the magnetic north (i.e. towards the magnetic pole in the Southern Hemisphere).
+By rotating the swivel mount from which the fibres hang, it is possible to achieve a state in which the torsion of the pair of fibres brings the needle into a position perpendicular to the magnetic meridian.
+Let us imagine that the initial position of the needle and fibres was such that the needle pointed with its northern end to the magnetic south (i.e. towards the magnetic pole in the Northern Hemisphere) and its southern end to the magnetic north (i.e. towards the magnetic pole in the Southern Hemisphere).
 Let us also assume that the fibres were in such a position that their torque acting on the needle was zero.
-Then it was necessary to have turned the swivel mount more than a right angle to bring the needle in a perpendicular direction; it was necessary to have turned the console by an angle of $90^{\circ} + \Theta$ (Fig. 2).
-In this position, the mount was locked and the instrument was thus prepared to observe relative changes in the horizontal intensity of the geomagnetic field, that means the ratio $dB_H/B_H$ .
+It would then be necessary to turn the swivel mount more than a right angle to bring the needle into a perpendicular direction; it would be necessary to turn the console by an angle of $90^{\circ} + \Theta$ (Fig. 2).
+In this position, the mount would be locked and the instrument would, thus, be prepared to observe relative changes in the horizontal intensity of the geomagnetic field (the $dB{\rm H}/B{\rm H}$ ratio).